JonaMasterFull/JonaMasterFull/README.md

-# Hello, I'm Jonathan Aldair 👋💻🌐
+<h1 align="center"> Hello, I'm Jonathan Aldair 👋💻🌐</h1>
-Full Stack Developer
+<p align="center">Full Stack Web Developer</p>

+Welcome to my Github.🚀☄️🔥.
+I'm a technology enthusiast and I really enjoy programming and participating in projects.
+I learned to program at the age of 17 and my passion for learning is in constant motion.

 - 👋 Hi, I’m Jonathan Aldair
 - 👀 I’m interested in ...
 Node Js, React and Angular